 Melvin the monster is another year older but still not old enough for his license to scream.
 His birthday wish changes that and the Division for Monster Screams grants his wish on the condition of passing his test.
 Learning this new information can be difficult for Melvin and he sets off on a quest to learn with his friend Red the Rat by his side.
 Populated by a cast of friendly, colorful monster characters and original songs from a Green Day-style rocker, to classical, jazz, pop, and Broadway standards, makes this a journey never to forget.
 Self-reflection on how one learns best is an invaluable and life-long tool.
 As the audience watches Melvin's journey, learning with the help of a friend, they will internalize the importance of their own self driven quest for knowledge.
 Based on Howard Gardner's theory of multiple intelligences, audiences will identify with the various learning styles and gain confidence to tap into their own "monster intelligence."

 Monster Intelligence is made possible, in part, with funds from Orange County Tourism and the County of Orange, NY.
+See the events on our Facebook page for premiere dates throughout Orange County, NY in May & June, 2014.
 Booking now for June 2014 and beyond.
-A musical journey for grades K-5.
+A musical journey for grades K-5 and the entire family.

 Deborah Hill - Adjunct Professor of Literacy, Mount Saint Mary College